-During the 2019 calendar year, the Town continued the practices and policies governing public involvement and participation elements of the Stormwater Management Plan as describe below.
+During the 2021 calendar year, the Town continued the practices and policies governing public involvement and participation elements of the Stormwater Management Plan as describe below.
+COVID protocols have made at times in person interaction more difficult.
+The town has used virtual gatherings as necessary.
 The Town has undertaken various initiatives to develop and continues the distribution of educational opportunities.
 Various departments, commissions and agencies have worked together to dispense relevant information pertaining to greener practices.

-As an example: During the 2019 calendar year, the Planning and Zoning Commission conducted Public Hearings to consider revisions to their regulations.
+As an example: During the 2021 calendar year, the Planning and Zoning Commission conducted Public Hearings to consider revisions to their regulations.
 The adoption procedures involve public information sessions including opportunities for the public to present and voice facts and opinions.
 Special attention was given to include organizations and individuals who had a desire to contribute to the development and implementation of the revisions.
 Additionally, efforts were made to reach out and include the expertise of individuals and special interest groups that expressed interest in contributing to the effort.